Our Bed Bug Exterminators Detail Everything You Need to Know About Killing Bed Bugs with Heat

 Bed bugs are found today in hotels, apartments, dorm rooms, delivery vehicles, dry cleaners, jails, hospitals, churches, cruise ships, furniture rental stores, and private homes.
 Rare for a time, bed bug bites are becoming all too common once again.

-Most known pesticides are no longer effective at getting rid of these pesky bloodsuckers.
+Most known pesticides are no longer effective at getting rid of bed bugs.
 But lucky for you, we’ve got other treatment options under our belt to get rid of and prevent bed bugs.

 Our bed bug heat treatment is unmatched in getting rid of bed bugs without harming the environment, utilizing unbearable heat to kill bed bugs and the eggs they leave behind.
-And since bed bug heat treatments can decimate an infestation in a single application, it can be more cost effective than chemical alternatives.
+Killing bed bugs with heat can wipe out an entire infestation in a single application, making our heat treatment for bed bugs more cost effective than chemical alternatives.

 Terminix Canada now has certified mattress and box spring covers available in a variety of sizes to help you avoid the nuisance of bed bugs.
-If you've had previous infestations and want to protect yourself and your family, these products will guarantee an easy night's rest - with no pests invading your bed and interrupting your peaceful dreams.
+If you've had previous bed bug infestations and want to protect yourself and your family, these products will guarantee an easy night's rest - with no pests invading your bed and interrupting your peaceful dreams.

 Terminix Canada will assist in the extermination of any existing bed bugs, and with these mattress and spring covers, we seal the deal so that they will not be returning.
-We take it into our hands to be a proactive company - getting to the bugs before they get to you.
+We take it into our hands to be a proactive company - getting rid of bed bugs before they get to you.